 Booker has thus far campaigned on a message of unity and collective action, promising to bring Democrats and Republicans together like he has on issues such as criminal justice reform during his time in the Senate.

 "I think a lot of folks are beginning to feel that the forces that are tearing us apart in this country are stronger than the forces that tie us together.
 I don't believe that," Booker said on "The View" the day he announced his campaign.
 "So, I'm running to restore our sense of common purpose, to focus on the common pain that we have all over this country."

-Buttigieg first made a national name for himself with a bid for Democratic National Committee chair in 2017 and, at 37 years old, is the youngest entrant into the 2020 race.
-He could also become the first gay man to be elected president.
+Buttigieg first made a national name for himself with a bid for Democratic National Committee chair in 2017.
+At 37 years old, he is the youngest candidate in the 2020 race, and could also become the first gay man to be elected president.